-Capability Description Use Case Guidance Integrated Desktop, Mobile, and Remote Policies Integrated desktop, mobile, and remote policies define and enforce policies that apply to a given agency entity independent of its location.
+Capability Description Use Case Guidance can be deployed closer to remote user locations.
+Integrated Desktop, Mobile, and Remote Policies Integrated desktop, mobile, and remote policies define and enforce policies that apply to a given agency entity independent of its location.
 Agencies should employ methods to define user policies in line with each agency's abilities to enforce policies.
 If an agency policy allows a user to use a device that the agency cannot enforce policies on, then the policy may need to be enforced, if possible, at the service or data level, or the user may need to be restricted from accessing the service or data.
-Agencies should ensure security parity across policies for devices to ensure consistent protection and to minimize user workarounds which could bypass desired security.
+Agencies should ensure security parity across policies for devices to ensure consistent protection and to minimize user workarounds that could bypass desired security.
 User Awareness and Training User awareness and training entails that all users are informed of their roles and responsibilities and appropriate cybersecurity education is provisioned to enable users to perform their duties in a secure manner.
 Agency users should understand their responsibilities in protecting agency devices and data that they have taken off-site.
 Agencies should ensure that users understand the security concerns for devices and networks that are not managed by the agency, and potential ways to mitigate some of these concerns.
 Agencies may need to augment their phishing training to account for the increased potential for phishing while off-site.
 If the agency does not automatically backup data from remote user devices, agency users must understand how to protect against data loss while working remotely.
+Supply Chain Risk Management Supply chain risk management involves implementing a systematic process for managing risk exposures, threats, and vulnerabilities throughout the cyber supply chain.
+It also involves developing risk-response strategies for the risks presented by the supplier, the When possible, devices used for processing agency data should be procured by agencies through trusted suppliers.
+By operating outside traditional agency campuses, it may be more difficult for remote agency users to obtain new or replacement products from trusted suppliers.